 MUS 31117 (Studio Design Workshop) An in-depth exploration of the design of recording spaces considering the acoustical, electrical, equipment layout, and ergonomic issues involved.
 In addition, the course covers installation practices for analog and digital audio, MIDI, and video equipment.
 The maintenance of computers, computer networks, and servers is also covered.
 Prereq: MUS 2100.
 2 credits.
 2 hours.

 Students interested in the Music and Audio Technology program but do not have enough training in music or audio technology are invited to attend City College and take the elective classes mentioned below.
 These courses DO NOT have to be taken before applying to the program if the prospective candidate has equivalent experience.

 Some previous music theory and/or musicianship background is required to apply to the program.
 If you do not have any previous music theory and/or musicianship background, enroll in the courses found below.

 If you have had some previous music theory and/or musicianship background Please click here for information regarding the music placement exam.
 Once you complete the exam you will be placed in the appropriate level of music classes.

 Suggested Audio Technology Elective Classes

-If you need more experience in audio technology, enroll in MUS 21700 (Basic Audio Concepts).
-This course will give you an excellent grounding in acoustics, basic electricity, and analog and digital audio interfacing.
-In addition MUS 21600 (Music Production: MIDI & Audio) is also available to those students lacking hands-on experience with creating music with a digital audio workstation.
-If you have the appropriate level of audio technology experience (see Music and Audio Technology Program Admission – Qualifications) you do NOT need to take these classes.
+If you need more experience in audio technology, enroll in MUS 21600 (Music Production: MIDI & Audio).
+If you have the appropriate level of audio technology experience (see Music and Audio Technology Program Admission – Qualifications) you do NOT need to take this class.